Standing Hip Flexor Stretch

 Standing Hip Flexor Stretch Benefits

-- Reduces tightness and discomfort in the hip flexors
+- Stretches the hip flexors without kneeling

 Standing Hip Flexor Stretch Muscles Worked